MDAnalysis/UserGuide/doc/source/contributing_code.rst

 Like conda, virtual environments managed with `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ allow you to use different versions of Python and Python packages for your different project.
 Unlike conda, virtualenv is not a general-purpose package manager.
 Instead, it leverages what is available on your system, and lets you install Python packages using pip.

 To use virtual environments you have to install the virtualenv package first.
-This can be done with either pip or the package manager of your system:
+This can be done with pip:

     .. code-block:: bash

         pip install virtualenv
-        # or on ubuntu
-        sudo apt install virtualenv
-        # or on fedora
-        sudo dnf install python-virtualenv

 Virtual environments can be created for each project directory.